mikeal/car-transaction/README.md

   from maintaining a secondary index of permissions
   * cause cryptography is really cool like that.

+Just remember,
+* you'll want to get *something* with a hash in it into something before `/` when you derive the key, that'll force distribution across all the key's you're writing.
+* And if you wnat to **optimize** for the reader, you'll need back that into the entire prefix ahead of each `/` you stick in the key.

+Working within those two constraints you can optimize each index for your particular use case.

 And there's more, but I'm tired of typing, and I think that the next set of things I write about this will include examples of cool things others are doing with what is already here.
 Happy hacking!